 Reasons for Not Getting a Core File

-List of reasons that a core file might not be generated.
+The following is a list of reasons what a core file might not be generated on Linux:

 The user does not have permission to write in the current working directory of the process.